 19.5.24.C.03.
-Control: System Classification(s): All Classifications; Compliance: MUST
+Control: System Classification(s): All Classifications; Compliance: MUST managing and maintaining controls lies in accordance with agreed trust boundaries.

 Agencies MUST ensure risks for any VoIP or UC service adopted are understood and formally accepted by the agency's Accreditation Authority as part of the Certification and Accreditation process (See Chapter 4).